-- 2. Open the fuse box lid. - If the fuse is open, replace it with a new fuse.
+- 2. Open the fuse box lid. - 3.
+Remove the fuse with the fuse puller (a). - If the fuse is open, replace it with a new fuse.
 Spare fuses are stored in the fuse box. - If a new fuse also opens, have the electrical system checked and repaired.
 It is recommended you visit a NISSAN dealer for this service.